Mornor/pyethrecover/README.md

 to be used to generate passwords.
 The multiprocessing library `joblib` is used to test out passwords using all the cores on your machine.

-This tool is compatible with both Python 2 and Python 3.
+This tool is compatible with both Python 2.
 It depends on the following libraries

     joblib
     bitcoin